 Surfing is very popular in Nicaragua and there are many surf schools and rental companies that occupy space along the beaches.
 It’s quite an experience to be driven in the back of pickup truck, something highly illegal in Australia!

-Big Foot Hostels have shuttles that run to the beaches from Leon or if you’re staying elsewhere in town you can take a pick up truck (seen above) aka a taxi or the slower public bus to the beaches.
+Big Foot Hostels have shuttles that run to the beaches from Leon or if you’re staying elsewhere in town you can take a pickup truck (seen above) aka a taxi or the slower public bus to the beaches.

 Be careful on the rips & tides on these beaches as they are very strong!

 Fun Fact!
-You can tell if a spirit is good quality by pouring some on your hands, if it’s sticky then it is bad quality due to the added colors or preservatives.
+You can tell if a spirit is good quality by pouring some on your hands, if it’s sticky then it is bad quality due to the added colours or preservatives.
 Good quality spirits will easily run off without any stickiness.

 As you can imagine, free pour made for a very intoxicated & fun evening!